Scarlet Pimpernel - Lysimachia arvensis

 In the current Checklist (Jeeves, 2011) the scarlet subspecies is listed as native, occasional.

-The blue subsp. foemina is listed as Alien (archaeophyte) and is on the Rare Plant Register.
+The similar blue species Lysimachia foemina is listed as Alien (archaeophyte) and is on the Rare Plant Register.

 Leicestershire & Rutland Map